-Eligibility: A member may retire on the first day of the month coincident with or next following the earlier of: 20 years of Credited Service regardless of age, or age 55 and 10 years of Credited Service, or the date when the member's age (in full months) plus Credited Service (in full months) equals 75 years, provided the member has at least 10 years of Credited Service.
+Eligibility: A member may retire on the first day of the month coincident with or next following the earlier of:

+(1) 20 years of Credited Service regardless of age, or

+(2) age 55 and 10 years of Credited Service, or

+(3) the date when the member's age (in full months) plus Credited Service (in full months) equals 75 years, provided the member has at least 10 years of

+Credited Service.

 Benefit: 3.0% of AFC multiplied by Credited Service.

-Annual Adjustment: On October 1st of each year monthly benefits are increased by \$2.50 for each full year from the member's date of retirement until that October 1st.
-Normal Form of Benefit: 10 Years Certain and Life thereafter; other options are also available.
+Adjustment: On October 1st of each year monthly benefits are increased by \$2.50 for each full of Benefit: 10 Years Certain and Life thereafter; other options are also available.

 COLA: One half of the actuarial gain realized for the prior fiscal year is used to increase benefits on June 1st of each year for members who have been retired for at least 3 years.
 The increase is limited to the change in the CPI over the preceding calendar year.
-If there was no actuarial gain realized for the prior fiscal year, then no cost of living adjustment is provided.
-Early Retireme ent Eligibility: A member may elect to retire earlier than the Normal Retirement Eligibility upon attainment of age 50 and 10 years of Credited Service.
-Benefit: The Normal Retirement Benefit is reduced by 3.0% for each year by which the Early Retirement date precedes the Normal Retirement date.
-Annual Adjustment: On October 1st of each year monthly benefits are increased by \$2.50 for each full year from the member's date of retirement until that October 1st.
-Normal Form of Benefit: 10 Years Certain and Life thereafter; other options are also available.
-COLA: One half of the actuarial gain realized for the prior fiscal year is used to increase

-COLA: One half of the actuarial gain realized for the prior fiscal year is used to increase benefits on June 1st of each year for members who have been retired for at least 3 years.
-The increase is limited to the change in the CPI over the preceding calendar year.
-If there was no actuarial gain realized for the prior fiscal year, then no cost of living adjustment is provided.
+If there was no actuarial gain realized for the prior fiscal year, attainment of age 50 and 10 years of Credited Service.

-J.
+J. Early Retirement